schlende/focusbrowser/README.md

 The [IPFS](https://ipfs.io/) stores files by hash on a distributed peer-to-peer network.
 IPFS files can be referenced by a unique hash --> QmUD69diRF8jwju2k4b9mD7PaXMjtMAKafqascL18VKvoD --> try remembering that.

 You can use this unique hash to retrieve files off the IPFS network.
 These files can be images, web pages, pdfs, anything.
-The Unstoppable Browser supports loading static html websites off of the IPFS network.
+The Unstoppable Demo Browser supports loading static html websites off of the IPFS network.

 We support 2 main methods of loading IPFS sites.
 CDN-based loads and direct loads.